akeneo/pim-community-dev/STANDARD_FORMAT.md

 ### Variant product

-A product is considered as variant if it has a *parent* as product model.
+A product is considered as variant if it has a product model as *parent*.
 Therefore, the family variant becomes available in the standard format.

 Let's consider a *baz* product, without any product value, except an identifier *sku*.
 This product also contains: